MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/features-and-samples.md

 # Samples and feature apps

-![Picture of a user wearing a HoloLens and manipulating a hologram with hand movement](unreal/images/unreal-developer.jpg) Currently, all of our tutorials and sample apps are built in Unity or Unreal.
+![Picture of a user wearing a HoloLens and manipulating a hologram with hand movement](unreal/images/unreal-developer.jpg)

+Every development journey starts with a look back at what other developers have successfully built - mixed reality is no different.
+Currently, all of our tutorials and sample apps are built in Unity or Unreal.
 As we develop content for other engines and platforms, you'll find them under the relevant heading in the Table of Contents.

 ## Sample apps